 Sometimes, a CPS caseworker will present arguments against naming you as the primary conservator of a child due to your age, lack of resources, or other minor issues that may be apparent.
 For this reason, I recommend that you hire an experienced family law attorney to advocate for your rights during any intervention into your grandchild's CPS case.
 Having someone in your corner who can provide advice and support is invaluable.

 Questions about the material presented in today’s blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material presented in today’s blog post please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone and via video.
-These consultations can go a long way towards helping you learn more about your particular circumstances as well as the services offered by our attorneys and staff to our clients.
+If you have any questions about the material presented in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
+Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
+These consultations can go a long way towards helping you learn more about your particular circumstances and the services offered by our attorneys and staff to our clients.
 We are in the family courts of southeast Texas every day advocating for our clients.
-Thank you for your interest in this blog post and we hope that you will join us tomorrow.
+I appreciate your interest in this blog post, and we hope you will join us tomorrow.